Xu-Mj/npmclean/docs/CONTRIBUTING.md

-# Contributing to npm-clean
+# Contributing to npmclean

-Thank you for your interest in contributing to npm-clean!
+Thank you for your interest in contributing to npmclean!
 This document provides guidelines and information about how to contribute to the project.

 ## Project Philosophy

-npm-clean aims to be:
+npmclean aims to be:

 - **Fast**: Optimized for performance, especially on Windows
 - **Safe**: Prevents accidental deletion of important files